xCyprian/Final-Project-114/README.md

 # Fitness Tracker API

-A REST-fi; API for logging and managing personal workout data.
+A REST-ful API for logging and managing personal workout data.
 Built with Node.js, Express, Sequelize, and MySQL.

 ---